 Alpine Rescue Team has responded to wilderness emergencies since 1959: providing mountain search and rescue, day or night, 24/7.

 The Team believes that all humanitarian wilderness search-and-rescue efforts, statewide, should be free to any individual.
-Along with the National Association for Search and Rescue (NASAR), both the statewide Colorado Search and Rescue Board and the Mountain Rescue Association, Rocky Mountain Region, have position statements concerning “Charging for Rescue”.
+Along with the National Association for Search and Rescue (NASAR), both the statewide Colorado Search and Rescue Association and the Mountain Rescue Association, Rocky Mountain Region, have position statements concerning “Charging for Rescue”.
 Click here for more information.

 Alpine is the only nationally accredited mountain rescue team in Colorado with memoranda of understanding to provide search and rescue services with three different county sheriffs.
 (Clear Creek / Jefferson / Gilpin)

 At a national level, Alpine Rescue Team meets the 2004 FEMA Standards as a Type 1 Mountain & Technical SAR Team.